a1928375/Javascript-Simulation/README.md

       gcd(a,b) = gcd(a,b-a)           if a < b

 Write a JavaScript (_not_ Python) program that declares a function called gcd that accepts two positive integer arguments a and b and returns their greatest common divisor.
 Store your function in a variable called javascriptcode.

+(4) Up To Ten:  Define a JavaScript function that embodies the same functionality as the Python code.